4 min read

 Let’s have a look on some very critical rules that have to be followed when auditing in a Construction Project:

-1. The audittee (the person who will be audited) should be notified well in advance : (in my opinion 2 weeks before the audit is the minimum) – Audit Schedule and notification has to be in a written format (at least an email notification has to be sent).
-More than anything else, the requirements and the scope of the Audit has to be clear.
-If there is any disagreement with the audittee (on the schedule, time, date and even scope of the audit) it has to be sorted out before the audit.
+1. The auditee (the person who will be audited) should be notified well in advance : (in my opinion 2 weeks before the audit is the minimum) – Audit Schedule and notifications have to be in a written format (at least an email notification has to be sent).
+More than anything else, the requirements and the scope of the Audit have to be clear.
+If there is any disagreement with the auditee (on the schedule, time, date and even scope of the audit), this has to be sorted out before the audit itself.

 2. The Auditor is always a person who has at least the ISO:9001 Lead Auditor Certificate and some years of experience in construction